-If there is a valid will within which an executor or executrix has been named, then the first step in the probate process will be to file an application to admit the will to probate.
-Notice must be posted for at least 10 days before the court will schedule a brief hearing.
-At that hearing, the executor or executrix will be appointed to serve and given letters which grant them the authority to deal with the assets of the estate.
+If you have a valid will and you identify your executor, (usually the executor or the executrix is named in the Will) file an application to admit the will to probate.
+It is required that you post notice for at least 10 days at the court before the court will schedule a brief hearing.
+At that hearing the executor or executrix is appointed to serve and letters are issued to the executor, giving him authority to deal with the assets of the estate.
 After the appointment of the executor you must send notice to creditors and to anyone who is a beneficiary or a potential beneficiary under the will.
 An inventory is prepared and approved by the court.
 The inventory is a list of all the property and the value of the property in the estate, at the time of the death of the decedent.

 If there is no will, the probate process is a bit more complicated but it’s not unduly burdensome.
 Two applications are filed, an Application to Open an Administration and for Issuance of Letters of Administration, and an Application for Determination of Heirs.
 Because we do not have a Will, the court must make a determination, on the record, of the heirs and how the property will be distributed.
 From this point forward, the process is very similar to the process with a Will.

 In probates with a Will and without a Will, we can usually can get estates open which are independent administrations.
 That means the administrator or the executor can take care of all their duties without the court overseeing the process, with the exception of issuing letters, and approving the Inventory.